sajjadh47/Mini-Live-Preview-Url/README.md

 ## Changelog

+### 1.0.3
+- Compatibility check for wp 6.6

+### 1.0.2
+- Compatibility check for wp 6.3

 ### 1.0.1

-- Compatibility check for wp 6.0.
+- Compatibility check for wp 6.0
 ### 1.0.0

 - Initial release.